GSA/challenges-and-prizes/_historical-challenges/1080-adverse-marine-effects.md

 ### Description
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-<p>Developing a Self-Healing material system for composite structures and/or vehicles in order to mitigate and/or counteract the adverse effects of fatigue, cyclic, and low impact damage while potentially extending service life and reducing maintenance costs.</p>
+<p>The marine community needs a robust encapsulation/coating method for composite structures and/or vehicles in order to protect them from the adverse effects of long-term seawater immersion/exposure and impact/dynamic loading.</p>
 <p>The goal of this prize challenge is to seek solutions or technology to:</p>
-<p>A self-healing material system for composite structures and/or vehicles in order to mitigate and/or counteract the adverse effects of fatigue, cyclic, and low impact damage while potentially extending service life and reducing maintenance costs.</p>
+<p>Develop a encapsulation/coating method for composite structures and/or vehicles in order to protect them from the adverse effects of long-term seawater immersion/exposure and impact/dynamic loading. &nbsp;</p>

 <!-- Prizes start -->
 ### Prizes